project-zot/project-zot.github.io/docs/general/extensions.md

 The extensions implemented in zot include administrator-configured functionality and end-user features.

-> :pencil2: Currently, _search_ and _userprefs_ are the only zot extensions operable by end users.
+> :pencil2: Currently, _search_, _trust_, and _userprefs_ are the only zot extensions operable by end users.
 Only these extensions are accessible through HTTP APIs and are [discoverable](https://github.com/opencontainers/distribution-spec/blob/main/extensions/_oci.md#module-discover) using the OCI extensions mechanism.

 The following extensions are currently supported by zot: